romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the primary function of GitHub's Dependency graph?
+Q: What is the primary function of GitHub's Dependency graph?
 <details><summary>Show the answer</summary><p>

 - **To analyze repository files for dependencies, including direct and indirect dependencies defined in manifest or lock files**